soyersoyer/SwCrypt/README.md

   - AES key (depends on aes mode - 16, 24, 32 byte)
   - IV (depends on cipher mode - 16, 12 byte)
 - Encrypt message header with the public key with OAEP padding (size = RSA key size)
-- Encrypt message with the chosen aes and cipher mode
+- Encrypt message with the chosen aes and cipher mode (GCM mode: aData: plain header)
 - Append encrypted header and messsage
 - Calculate HMAC for them with the chosen algorithm
 - Append HMAC to the previously appended data